 The Municipal Manager heads and leads Ephraim Mogale Local Municipality administratively and is subject to the policy directions of the Municipal Council.
 The main role of the Municipal manager is to balance and align the Municipality's administration with the political leaders' priorities and laws of the Ephraim Mogale Local Municipality Council.
 All section 57 Managers report directly to the Municipal Manager and are appointed in terms of the Local Government Municipal Systems Act 32 of 2000.
 Section 57 managers are responsible for the smooth running and operations of their departments/directorates.
-The Municipal manager also guided, supported and accordingly advised by the following divisions internal audit, PMS and Legal.
-For achievement of the Municipality's major and most important goal: service delivery, the office of the Municipal Manager works closely with and advises the Office of the Executive Mayor and the Office of the Speaker.
+The Municipal manager also provides guidance and support to the internal auditors Division, Communications Division and the Legal Division.
+For achievement of the

+Municipality's major and most important goal: service delivery, the office of the Municipal Manager works closely with and advises the Office of the Executive Mayor and the Office of the Speaker.
 The tables below indicate the departmental SWOT analysis outcomes of the Office of the Municipal Manager Commission discussion.